Isopogon trilobus

 Isopogon trilobus, commonly known as barrel coneflower, is a species of flowering plant in the family Proteaceae and is endemic to South Coast Western Australia.
-It is a shrub with wedge-shaped leaves with lobed or toothed leaves, and oval, spherical or barrel-shaped heads of cream-coloured to yellow flowers.
+It is a shrub with wedge-shaped leaves with lobed or toothed margins, and oval, spherical or barrel-shaped heads of cream-coloured to yellow flowers.

 Description

 Isopogon trilobus grows as a shrub anywhere from 30 to 2 m in height.
 The new stems are pale to reddish brown, and initially covered with small fine hairs before becoming smooth.
 The leaves are 40–70 mm long and have three to nine teeth or three to five lobes deep lobes, the teeth or lobes with a sharp point on the end.
 The flowers are arranged on the ends of branchlets in sessile, oval, spherical or barrel-shaped heads 25–30 mm wide with hairy, broadly egg-shaped involucral bracts at the base.
 The flowers are silky-hairy, cream-coloured to yellow, and 8–10 mm long.
 Flowering occurs from September to December and the fruit is a hairy oval nut, fused with others in a barrel-shaped head about 28 mm in diameter.